British Thoracic Society: Structure

-Meetings and Short Course Programmes
+Meetings and short course programmes

 BTS holds two annual conferences; the Summer Meeting in the last week of June and the Winter Meeting which takes place at the Queen Elizabeth II Conference Centre in London at the end of November.
 These Meetings bring together medical professionals with an interest in respiratory medicine.

 The Summer Meeting has a main focus on education and training, with clinical updates and the opportunity for a multi-disciplinary audience to discuss key issues and share good practice.

 The BTS Winter Meeting attracts over 2000 delegates each year and is the UK's primary respiratory scientific meeting, with the emphasis on presenting updates on current respiratory research and symposia from leading researchers from all over the world.
 Young Investigators and Medical Students are encouraged to put forward abstracts and prizes are awarded in each category.

 There is also a wide-ranging programme of short courses, many of which are now available to complete online.